EliasRaninen/EliasRaninen.github.io/about.md

 ## About Me

-I'm currently a Radio Research Engineer/Scientist at Nokia Bell Labs, Espoo, Finland.
+I'm a researcher at Nokia Bell Labs, Espoo, Finland.
 I received the D.Sc.
 (Tech.) degree in signal processing technology from Aalto University, Espoo, Finland, in 2022.
 My doctoral thesis developed theory and methods for high-dimensional covariance matrix estimation (more info below).
 I hold both a